sudeeprp/rapa-home/vocational-learning.md

 Perhaps as a later step, the agent classifies the depth of a user's purpose - like "just take it to production", or "make it usable by customers who need reports", or "make it possible to draw actionable insights" - To assist in choosing the modes of inquiry.

+## Curiosity

+Given a purpose, use synthetic audiences to trigger curiosity.
+For example, if the purpose was to "make it reliable in production": Instead of structuring all the modes of inquiry, trigger curiosity by synthesising usage:

+`Your script successfully processes
+42 repositories.
+I tried it on 8,000.
+This happened...`

 ## Out of scope

 These items are invaluable in learning, yet uncontrollable: